gethin101/A1-mini-camera-system/README.md

 - Nozzle moves to specific position between layers through my custom G-code and taps into the microswitch
 - Raspberry Pi Pico WH wired to the microswitch detects the signal and sends keystrokes to computer
 - Computer picks up the keystrokes and takes action (screenshot or take photo)
-- Nozzle goes back to printing and repeats the process
+- Nozzle goes back to printing and repeats the process every layer
 - I will edit the photos together to make the timelapse

 **I will need to design in CAD custom mounds for the switch and for the camera**